 At Chestnut Hill College, all of the principles of marketing are blended seamlessly into a curriculum that challenges students to think outside of the proverbial box.
 Students get more than just experience in marketing theory as alongside classroom instruction by highly qualified professors with years od experience in the field.
 The marketing major is designed to provide the student with an in-depth exposure to the various facets of marketing including the role of the marketing function in the organization, consumer buying decision processes within the context of marketing strategies, market research analysis and planning.
 Students will gain a first class liberal arts education that will help them develop the necessary skills to succeed in a career in marketing.

-Marketing majors are required to complete 67 credits in order to earn a B.S. degree.
+Marketing majors complete a minimum of 20 courses (67 credits) in order to earn a B.S. degree.
 These requirements include:

 - 21 credits in marketing

 - 3 credits in finance

 - 6 credits in management

 - 9 credits in economics